RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 <li>
 <b>Group variable</b>

-This method is a bit more complex but it is useful if you want to easily copy and paste placer configurations into different missions.
+This method is more complex to setup but it has its uses.
+This makes the placer spawn new units rather than relocate those that were already created in the editor, meaning you could, for example, activate this placer at some later point in the mission to spawn reinforcements (see the <b>Adding extra logic with triggers or init fields</b> section below).
+<br><br>

 Add this to the placer's init box:
 <pre>